usermac/ddr_layout_fields/README.md

 0 Total Record Count.

-19 Regular Fields found on layout.
+19 Regular Fields found on the visble layout and gray area to the right of the layout.

 FieldComment
 Addresses::Address Line 1        First line of the address